 When I’m not working, I have a particular interest in cooking different dishes from all over the world, and I love travelling and exploring new cultures.
 I am also very family orientated and I have a special interest in my athletics, especially the 100m sprint.

-Outside of work I love getting my boots muddy, walking, talking, singing, dancing and meditating – sometimes all at the same time!
+Away from work, I love getting my boots muddy, walking, talking, singing, dancing and meditating – sometimes all at the same time!

 I also have my own massage therapy business – the resting point – www.restingpointmassage.co.uk